Spring Wish denied as suicide bomber brings down Afghan juice empire

 Despite the loss, Sadiq's entrepreneurial and marketing spirit seems intact.

-"Have you tried the juice with mulberry flavor?" he asked proudly.
+"Have you tried the juice with mulberry flavour?" he asked proudly.
 "It's really good."

 Then a worker brought the moment back to reality.
 He lifted his cellphone to show a photograph of the suicide bomber's severed head.